vuejs/test-utils/docs/guide/advanced/vuex.md

 ### Testing components that utilize `useStore` with an injection keys

 When using the store with an injection key ,the previous approach won't work.
 The store instance won't be returned from `useStore`.
 In order to access the correct store the identifier needs to be provided.
-It needs to be the exact key that is passed to `useStore` in the `setup`-function of the component or to `useStore` within the custom helper-function.
-Since JavScript-symbols are unique and can't be recreated, it is best to export the key from the real store.
+It needs to be the exact key that is passed to `useStore` in the `setup` function of the component or to `useStore` within the custom helper function.
+Since JavaScript symbols are unique and can't be recreated, it is best to export the key from the real store.

-As before the mock store can also be imported from a file to improve code reusability.
+The mock store can also be imported from a file to improve code reusability.

 #### Example for providing the keyed `useStore`
 ```ts